willkroboth/ConfigCommands/AddOns.md

 }
 ```
 #### getRegisterMode()
 Implementing this method allows for a bit more control over what ConfigCommands does with your plugin.
-An implementation of `getRegisterMode()` should either return `0`, `1`, or `2`, which have the following effects:
+An implementation of `getRegisterMode()` should return a member of the `RegisterMode` enum, which have the following effects:
-- `0`: Register all InternalArguments and FunctionAdders in the package
+- `RegisterMode.ALL`: Register all InternalArguments and FunctionAdders in the package
-- `1`: Register all InternalArguments in the package
+- `RegisterMode.INTERNAL_ARGUMENTS`: Register all InternalArguments in the package
-- `2`: Register all FunctionAdders in the package
+- `RegisterMode.FUNCTIONS_ADDERS`: Register all FunctionAdders in the package
+- `RegisterMode.NONE`

-The default implementation of `getRegisterMode()` returns `0`, so the default behavior of an AddOn is to register all InternalArguments and FunctionAdders present in the package.
+The default implementation of `getRegisterMode()` returns `ALL`, so the default behavior of an AddOn is to register all InternalArguments and FunctionAdders present in the package.
 If your AddOn only contains either InternalArguments or FunctionAdders, you can change the register mode to skip searching for the other type.
-A good example of this is the [ConfigCommands](ConfigCommands-plugin/src/main/java/me/willkroboth/ConfigCommands/ConfigCommands.java) base, which only has InternalArguments and so uses register mode 1:
+A good example of this is the [ConfigCommands](ConfigCommands-core/src/main/java/me/willkroboth/ConfigCommands/ConfigCommands.java) base, which only has InternalArguments and so uses register mode `INTERNAL_ARGUMENTS`:
 ```java
 package me.willkroboth.ConfigCommands;